Run MCP servers

 Check the logs for error messages:

-thv logs <server-name>
+thv logs <SERVER_NAME>

 -